opitzconsulting/jquery-mobile-angular-adapter/README.md

 - Usage of manual bootstrap of angular does not work well with jquery-mobile, as jquery-mobile relies on the jQuery ready event to be fired at the right time.

+## Versioning
+The adapter always takes the major and minor version of jquery mobile, e.g. if you want to use jquery mobile 1.3.x, use the adapter version 1.3.x.
+The patch version is assigend incrementally.

 ## Build
 Directory structure